-- Show respect by working sensibly in lessons and not disrupt the learning of others by distracting and annoying others. - Be polite and think of other people's feelings as well as our own in the classroom, around school, in outside spaces, when representing the school or when identifiable as a Clifton All Saints Academy pupil. - We will discourage any behaviour which encourages bullying, racism or any other kind of prejudice at any time. - Never use any type of physical aggression towards children or staff. - Show consideration of personal and others safety and wellbeing by keeping classroom and cloakroom areas tidy and free from clutter which could cause injury. - Maintain the good fabric of the building and its contents. - Respect other people's belongings and not take or damage anything which does not belong to us. - Learn the difference between acceptable and unacceptable behaviour.
+- Show respect by working sensibly in lessons and not disrupt the learning of others by distracting and annoying others. - Be polite and think of other people's feelings as well as our own in the classroom, around school, in outside spaces, when representing the school or when identifiable as a Clifton All Saints Academy pupil. - We will discourage any behaviour which encourages bullying, racism or any other kind of prejudice at any time. - Never fight, hit, bite, spit or kick. - Show consideration of personal and others safety and wellbeing by keeping classroom and cloakroom areas tidy and free from clutter which could cause injury. - Maintain the good fabric of the building and its contents. - Respect other people's belongings and not take or damage anything which does not belong to us. - Learn the difference between acceptable and unacceptable behaviour.